 Mean score of companies in the Business Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2024, Maire Tecnimont reported total carbon emissions of approximately 156,000,000 kg CO2e for Scope 1, 2, and 3 combined.
 Specifically, Scope 1 emissions accounted for about 156,000,000 kg CO2e, while Scope 2 emissions were approximately 2,697,000 kg CO2e (market-based) and 16,564,000 kg CO2e (location-based).
-Scope 3 emissions were significant, totalling around 4,003,000,000 kg CO2e, with major contributions from purchased goods and services (approximately 3,958,032,000 kg CO2e) and business travel (about 22,824,000 kg CO2e).
-In 2023, the company reported Scope 1 emissions of about 9,823,000 kg CO2e, Scope 2 emissions of approximately 8,320,000 kg CO2e (market-based), and a total of around 1,950,053,000 kg CO2e for Scope 3 emissions.
-The trend indicates a focus on reducing emissions across all scopes.
+Scope 3 emissions were significantly higher, totalling around 4,000,000 kg CO2e, with major contributions from purchased goods and services (approximately 3,958,032,000 kg CO2e) and business travel (about 22,824,000 kg CO2e).
+In 2023, the company reported a total of approximately 1,950,053,000 kg CO2e in Scope 3 emissions, with Scope 1 emissions at about 9,823,000 kg CO2e and Scope 2 emissions at approximately 8,320,000 kg CO2e (market-based).
 Maire Tecnimont has set ambitious climate commitments, aiming for a 20% reduction in Scope 1 and 2 emissions by 2023 compared to a 2018 baseline.
 Additionally, the company targets carbon neutrality for Scope 1 and 2 emissions by 2030.
-A further goal includes a 35% reduction in CO2 emissions across all scopes by 2023, with a long-term vision of achieving net-zero emissions by 2050.
-The emissions data is cascaded from its parent company, Maire S.p.A., which provides a comprehensive overview of the company's climate impact and commitments.
-Maire Tecnimont's initiatives reflect a commitment to sustainability and responsible environmental stewardship within the industry.
+Furthermore, they aim for a 35% reduction in CO2 emissions across all scopes by 2025, also relative to the 2018 baseline.
+The emissions data for Maire Tecnimont is cascaded from its parent company, Maire S.p.A., which provides the framework for their sustainability and climate initiatives.
+The company is actively working towards achieving these targets through various reduction initiatives and partnerships within its supply chain.

 Access structured emissions data, company-specific emission factors, and source documents